Image Union 10th Anniversary Special.

 13:08Copy video clip URL “Charlie’s Boogie Woogie” by Valerie Swanson.
 1986.

-13:44Copy video clip URL “Kuston Kwickies” by Norman B. Magdon with Tom Brickson.
+13:44Copy video clip URL “Kustom Kwickies” by Norman E. Magden with Tom Erickson.
 1980.
 The Trashmen’s “Surfin’ Bird” plays with quick shots of beautiful customized muscle cars.

 14:42Copy video clip URL “Machine Song” by Chel White.
 1983.
 Mass production of both items and humans is explored in this experimental animated short.